Stick around North American soccer long enough, and you’ll start to hear the name of its continental governing body used as a verb.

 What exactly is it about travelling to play in Honduras, or El Salvador, or Panama that makes some Canadian players smirk, and others groan?

-Still, no matter how many times you’ve done it, there’s a reason why Central America is synonymous with an all-around bad time for visiting footballers.
-When Forge go to El Salvador, they’ll follow in the footsteps of many Canadian players before them, with a vault of experiences that together build a hell of a reputation.
+No matter how many times you’ve done it, there’s a reason why Central America is synonymous with an all-around bad time for visiting footballers.
+When Forge FC have gone to such inhospitable theatres of football, they’ve followed in the footsteps of many Canadian players before them, with a vault of experiences that together build a hell of a reputation.

 To begin with, it’s important to understand how much football means to fans in Central American countries — from El Salvador, to Honduras, and so on.

 “Soccer’s still relatively new (in Canada), but it’s something that’s established, it’s ingrained in their culture, it’s ingrained in their everyday lives,” Bekker explained.
 “You can see the passion in their fans, you know that they eat, sleep, and breathe this stuff.”